pingcap/docs-cn/statement-summary-tables.md

 - `BACKOFF_TYPES`: All types of errors that require retries and the number of retries for each type.
 The format of the field is `type:number`.
 If there is more than one error type, each is separated by a comma, like `txnLock:2,pdRPC:1`.
 - `AVG_AFFECTED_ROWS`: The average number of rows affected.
 - `PREV_SAMPLE_TEXT`: When the current SQL statement is `COMMIT`, `PREV_SAMPLE_TEXT` is the previous statement to `COMMIT`.
 In this case, SQL statements are grouped by the digest and `prev_sample_text`.
 This means that `COMMIT` statements with different `prev_sample_text` are grouped to different rows.
 When the current SQL statement is not `COMMIT`, the `PREV_SAMPLE_TEXT` field is an empty string.

+Fields related to Resource Control:

+- `AVG_REQUEST_UNIT_WRITE`: the average number of write RUs consumed by SQL statements.
+- `MAX_REQUEST_UNIT_WRITE`: the maximum number of write RUs consumed by SQL statements.
+- `AVG_REQUEST_UNIT_READ`: the average number of read RUs consumed by SQL statements.
+- `MAX_REQUEST_UNIT_READ`: the maximum number of read RUs consumed by SQL statements.
+- `AVG_QUEUED_RC_TIME`: the average waiting time for available RU when executing SQL statements.
+- `MAX_QUEUED_RC_TIME`: the maximum waiting time for available RU when executing SQL statements.
+- `RESOURCE_GROUP`: the resource group bound to SQL statements.

 ### `statements_summary_evicted` fields description